charlesreid1/charlesreid1.github.io/pelican/content/2022-zettelkasten-01.md

 serving that role.

-(That being said, a lot of the patterns we developed for using our public wiki for note-taking, studying, and side proejcts ended up being very helpful for the private wiki.)
+(That being said, a lot of the patterns we developed for using our public wiki for note-taking, studying, and side projects ended up being very helpful for the private wiki.)

 ## Private Wiki Details